 This is the first indication to independent grocers that they should look to grow their online services.
 Ordering groceries online is very popular, and if the local grocer isn’t offering it, these customers will simply choose to shop with another retailer who is.
 It’s important to perpetuate this offering so local grocers don’t lose out to competitors.

-We all know, and appreciate that the big outlets will suck-up as much trade as possible, and any independent not offering ecommerce, are giving away business, much bigger than they appreciate.
-Ask yourself, if the big grocery chains (Tesco, Sainsbury, Asda, Morrisons, Waitrose, Aldi, Lidl etc), have they realised there is move to shopping locally?
-Proximity, and frequency obviously replacing they big weekly store visits of a decade ago.
+We all know and appreciate that the big outlets will suck up as much trade as possible, and any independent not offering ecommerce, is giving away business, much bigger than they appreciate.
+Ask yourself, if the big grocery chains (Tesco, Sainsbury, Asda, Morrisons, Waitrose, Aldi, Lidl etc), have realised there is a move to shopping locally.
+Proximity and frequency replacing the big weekly store visits of a decade ago.

 These behemoths know they can win your customers, because of the lack of the willingness of the experts of local shopping, you, the independent to get with the program.
 An intransigence to appreciate the value of loyal customers translates to a lack of appreciation of online, a means to better serve your neighbourhood, at their convenience.